mitranim/xhttp/readme-node.md

 ## Misc

-Currently doesn't support redirects.
-Every time I _thought_ I needed them, turned out I didn't.
+No redirect support yet.
+Every time I _thought_ I needed redirects, after careful examination it turned out I didn't.

 I'm receptive to suggestions.
 If this library _almost_ satisfies you but needs changes, open an issue or chat me up.
 Contacts: https://mitranim.com/#contacts